A-Pro® Tacoma Home Inspection:

 The Certified Home Inspection is a unique offer from A-Pro Tacoma Home Inspection and is designed for the home seller that wants to add some extra spice to their Home Seller Inspection.
 A-Pro will conduct the standard Home Seller Inspection and add selling features to help you more quickly sell your home at a higher price.

-The 120 Day guarantee of “If We Pass It, We Guarantee It” is transferable to the new buyer.
-This allows the buyer to potentially save ordering a new Inspection.
 Imagine selling your home as already maintaining a Certified Home Inspection!
 Call A-Pro Tacoma home inspection today.

 New Home Construction Phase Inspection Program

 The building of a home is critical at every step.
 Having an ITI® certified building inspector present at each step of this process is also critical.
 While most contractors are very good at what they do, it is imperative to have another set of eyes to verify the decisions that they have to make and the execution.

 The A-Pro New Construction Phase Inspections Program consists of three (3) inspections for the home buyer.